yashsuman15/Smoking-Detection/README.md

 # Smoking Detection

-Detect smoking behavior in images and videos using deep learning and computer vision.
+Detect smoking behaviour in images and videos using deep learning and computer vision.
 This project leverages a custom-trained YOLO (You Only Look Once) object detection model to identify instances of smoking in real-time or from recorded media.

 ## Features